marquel12/Readme-Generator-/Develop copy/README.md

   ## Usage
   What you need to know about using the repo:
   It is important create a branch before making any changes to the main branch.
 This will help you keep track of your changes and make it easier to merge your changes with the main branch.
-  It is important create a branch before making any changes to the main branch.
+  It is important to create a branch before making any changes to the main branch.
 This will help you keep track of your changes and make it easier to merge your changes with the main branch.

    ## License